-A Sigma-Delta ADC requires clock rates much higher than (e.g. $100 \text{ times})^3$ the sampling rate but is inexpensive because it does not require accurate analog components (e.g. the accurate resistors in an R-2R DAC as would be used in a typical SAR ADC).
+A Sigma-Delta ADC requires clock rates much higher than (e.g. $100 \text{ times})^3$ the sampling rate but is inexpensive because it does not require accurate analog components (e.g. the accurate resistors in the R-2R network used in a SAR ADC).